EasyEyes/remote-calibrator/README.md

-# remote-calibration-toolbox
+# RemoteCalibrator

-Welcome to Remote Calibration Toolbox _(Tentative name)_!
+Welcome to RemoteCalibrator!

 ## Development